datahem/builder/tutorials/measurementprotocol/v2/tutorial.md

 The DataHem measurement protocol pipeline use AppEngine as the hit collector.

 ### 5.1.
 Initialize App Engine
 Run gcloud command to initialize AppEngine.
-Be careful when selecting the AppEngine region since you can't change it later.
+Be careful when selecting the AppEngine region (europe-west) since you can't change it later.
 ```bash
 gcloud app create
 ```